jnessier/Filery/README.md

 ![A file manager plugin for TinyMCE](https://raw.githubusercontent.com/Neoflow/Filery/master/static/example.png "A file manager plugin for TinyMCE.")

 # About
 Filery is a file manager plugin for TinyMCE.
-The plugin provides a dialog as port of TinyMCE, where you can manage and upload files for your content.
+The plugin provides a dialog as a part of TinyMCE, where you can manage and upload files for your content.

-The TinyMCE plugin is open-source and licensed under MIT.
-You can also try the plugin in the [demo](https://demos.neoflow.ch/filery/) online.
+Feel free to try the [demo](https://demos.neoflow.ch/filery/) online.

 **Table of Contents**
 * [Requirements](#requirements)